 How does ontology relate to the practice of building models in an engineering modeling language such as SysML or ISO15926?
 Models are used to describe systems that exist or might exist in the real world.
-Key relations like classification, specialization, and whole-part are well understood in the realm of ontology, and see major usage in systems engineering (Bock et. all, Ontological product modeling 2010).
+Key relations like classification, specialization, and whole-part are well understood in the realm of ontology, and see major usage in systems engineering (Bock et..all., Ontological product modeling 2010).
 To describe those systems one needs a language to talk about the world.
 When a Model is expressed in a modeling language the first issue is that the model be a syntactically correct model of the language.
 A language description for a modeling language such a SysML includes the syntactical rules which define syntactically correct sentences.
-A language specification that determines all possible grammatically valid models is sometimes called a metamodel.
-In addition if one can describe the pattern for a system then one can build metamodels for ontologies and use software to check that a model is a model of a system, not just an arbitrary model.
-A modeling language such as UML can be configured to use multiple ontologies in the form of metamodels.
+A language specification determines all possible grammatically valid models that can be constructed using that language.
+In addition if one can describe the pattern for a system then one can use software to check that one has a system model, not just an arbitrary model.